 Within this hiker’s heaven, there are four classic alpine treks that are absolute standouts.
 These treks are defined by high alpine trails and passes that have been used for hundreds of years, and some for thousands of years.

 The Tour du Mont Blanc is the classic trek around the Mont Blanc massif.
-The centerpiece is western Europe’s highest peak—Mont Blanc—but that’s just the start.
+The centre piece is western Europe’s highest peak—Mont Blanc—but that’s just the start.
 There are dozens of other dramatic peaks and spires in the Mont Blanc range to amaze you, along with the glaciers, streams, and valleys which flank its slopes.
 Your route takes you from France through Italy, Switzerland, and back to France.

 The Haute Route is really a network of trails connecting Chamonix, at the base of Mont Blanc, with Zermatt, at the base of the Matterhorn.
 Each day is defined by ascending historic and challenging mountain passes.
 As you pass within view of the highest peaks in the Alps, you’re treated to daily glaciers, alpine lakes, fir forests, and mountain streams.
-Each night you descend into villages with comfortable accommodations.
+Each night you descend into villages with comfortable accommodation.

 The Traverse of the Gran Paradiso or Alta Via 2 is a remote and stunningly beautiful gem taking you 130 kilometers from Chardonney to Courmayeur in the Aosta valley.
-This 8 day guided Traverse of the Gran Paradiso walk takes you over high altitude cols and through seemingly pristine untouched rugged terrain resting in mountain huts and hotels.
+This eight day Traverse of the Gran Paradiso takes you over high altitude cols and through seemingly pristine untouched rugged terrain resting in mountain huts and hotels.
 This long distance trek is must for the seasoned trekker who is looking for the next challenge.